-Before Werner could even comprehend the events that had unfolded so shortly one after another, a terrible, inhuman screeching whine clawed its way through the air.
-It resounded from all directions.
-From below, from above, from beside, from between—from the black spot on the alleyway wall that Omicron had stepped into.
+Before Werner could even comprehend the events that had unfolded so shortly one after another, a terrible and inhuman screeching whine clawed its way through the air.
+It resounded from all directions: from below, from above, from beside, from between—from the black spot on the alleyway wall that Omicron had stepped into.
 A crack of white appeared there, stretching open wide and wider until it took the shape of the familiar glowing door.
 But no one stepped out from it.
-It dimmed and closed a second later but—
+It dimmed and closed a second later, however—

 “Saints.
 Werner, look…”